- + Fantastic image quality in both JPEG and raw

 - 2.36m-dot viewfinder

 - Fully articulated touchscreen

-Essentially, the X-S10 is aimed at DSLR users who want to upgrade to mirrorless, but have grown used to the design template of a large handgrip, electronic control dials and top-plate mode dial that has dominated the market for 30 years.
-It’s also designed for those who don’t want the size, weight or expense of full-frame, and are frustrated by the disinterest shown by Canon and Nikon in the smaller and more affordable, but still extremely capable APS-C format.
+Essentially, the X-S10 is aimed at DSLR users who want to upgrade to mirrorless but have grown used to the classic layout of a large handgrip, electronic control dials and top-plate mode dial that has dominated the market for thirty years.
+It’s also designed for those who don’t want the size, weight or expense of full-frame, and are frustrated by the disinterest shown by Canon and Nikon in the smaller and cheaper, but still extremely capable APS-C format.

-The result is a small SLR-shaped camera equipped with in-body image stabilisation (IBIS) and a fully articulated screen.
-Surprisingly, this appealing combination hasn’t actually been seen before in the APS-C format, with IBIS previously restricted to just a few high-end models from Sony and Fujifilm.
-It might just be a masterstroke.
+The result is a compact SLR-like camera equipped with in-body image stabilisation (IBIS) and a fully articulated screen.
+This represents a desirable combination that surprisingly hasn’t been made before in APS-C, and Fujifilm has absolutely nailed it.